wp-plugins/nelio-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.1.0 =
-Insert swiftype related posts using the new widget.
+Use custom templates for rendering related posts for widget.